Ten Mile Creek Sanctuary

 Audubon in Action at Ten Mile

-Portland Audubon's coastal conservation work includes planting native tree species, eradicating non-native plant species, collaborating with fish and wildlife agencies to conduct spawning surveys, and monitoring the health of Ten Mile Creek's salmon populations.
+Portland Audubon's coastal conservation and research work includes planting native tree species, eradicating non-native plant species, collaborating with fish and wildlife agencies to conduct spawning surveys, and monitoring the health of Ten Mile Creek's salmon populations.
 We also work with the Pacific Fisheries Management Council and Ocean Policy Advisory Council to protect Oregon's natural heritage of marine wildlife and near-shore habitats.

 We offer hands-on environmental education programs for students ranging from elementary school children to graduate students.
 Class visits include hikes through the woods and presentations by biologists, plus interactive projects like counting salmon to assess river health.
 Education tours are also available for scientists, Forest Service officials and policy makers.